CyberFlameGO/Minestore/README.md

 * Make cleaner code with notes

 ## Using Liel's Minestore
-You are allowed to use this code under the GNU 3 License.
+You are allowed to use this code under the GPL 3 License.
 You can contact me through my email @ liel@lielamar.com, or through Spigot/Discord for further explanation.
 When using this code you are allowed to change anything about it, however, some things may not work properly if you change them.
 This framework is trying to be the best version of itself.
 It still has some bugs to fix and features to add, but overall, it serves it's initial purpose.